Honors & Awards

 - Tom Osborne Citizenship Team (2017, 2018)

-After a solid freshman year, Worlton continued to perform at a high level as a sophomore.
-Worlton competed in four events for the Huskers, amassing 13 top-five finishes, including two victories and four second-place showings.
+Worlton continued to perform at a high level as a sophomore.
+She competed in four events for the Huskers throughout the season, amassing 13 top-five finishes, including two victories and four second-place showings.
 She set three career bests in her second season, two of those coming at the Mizzou Invite.
-Worlton set then-personal records of 23.81 in the 50-yard freestyle (Big Ten Championships), 1:01.76 in the 100 yard-breaststroke (Mizzou Invite), and 2:12.66 in the 200-yard breaststroke (Mizzou Invite).
+Worlton set personal records of 23.81 in the 50-yard freestyle (Big Ten Championships), 1:01.76 in the 100 yard-breaststroke (Mizzou Invite), and 2:12.66 in the 200-yard breast (Mizzou Invite).
 At the 2018 Big Ten Championships, Worlton competed in the 200 breast (18th), 100 breast (30th) and 50 free.
-Worlton was also a member of the seventh-place 400-yard medley relay including (Autumn Haebig, Worlton, Izzie Murray, Lindsay Helferich) with a time of 3:36.03.
-The two-time letter winner saw success in the classroom as well, earning academic All-Big Ten honors and a spot on the Tom Osborne Citizenship Team for the second consecutive time.
+Worlton was also a member of Nebraska’s seventh-place 400-yard medley relay (Autumn Haebig, Worlton, Izzie Murray, Lindsay Helferich) that posted a school-record time of 3:36.03.
+In the classroom, Worlton earned academic All-Big Ten honors.
+She was also a member of the 2018 Tom Osborne Citizenship Team.

 The 2014 Wisconsin state champion in the 100-yard breaststroke, Worlton was an All-American in the event during her prep career.
 A four-time letterwinner at Nicolet High School in Fox Point, Wis., Worlton also broke Schroeder YMCA Swim Team records in both the 100- and 200-yard breaststroke.

 The daughter of Jane and David Worlton, Gwen was born Dec.
 15, 1997 in Torrance, Calif.
 Gwen has a sister, Chloe, and two brothers, Teague and Owen.
-Gwen is majoring in nutrition, exercise and health science and is a two-time Nebraska Scholar-Athlete Honore Roll selection.
+Gwen is majoring in nutrition, exercise and health science and earned academic All-Big Ten honors in 2018.
+She is a two-time Nebraska Scholar-Athlete Honor Roll selection.
 She was a member of the Tom Osborne Citizenship Team in 2017 and 2018.
 She chose Nebraska over Auburn, Purdue and Miami of Ohio.

 |50 Free||23.81||Big Ten Championships (2018)|